-Living the real world of totoro in japan
+Living the real world of Totoro in Japan

 Morikoro Park in Nagoya

-Living the real world of totoro in japan
+Living the real world of Totoro in Japan

-Living the real world of totoro in japan
+Living the real world of Totoro in Japan

-totoro bus stops in japan
+Totoro bus stops in Japan

 • On Ninen-Zaka street near Kiyomizu-dera in Kyoto;

-• In Saikai City in Nagasaki;
+• In the city of Saikai in Nagasaki;

 • Hakui in Ishikawa Prefecture;